Simon Littlejohn MSc MBACP

 I work as an Integrative Counsellor, which means I use a variety of counselling approaches that best suit our work together.
 In a supportive, non-judgemental space we will be able to explore what is going on for you and identify areas of life you would like to change.
 This involves looking at what is happening in the present moment, as well as exploring your options for the future and patterns of behaviour stemming from your past.

 Your Power To Change

 Our thoughts, feelings, behaviours, and physical environment all shape our experience of everyday life.
 Over our lifetime, these can develop into a complex variety of positive, neutral and negative reactions to these experiences.
 For example, think about the last time you were feeling stressed and what you did, or did not do, to cope with that situation.
 Our feelings are there to guide us.
-Whether positive or negative, intense or low, they are serving a purpose.
-When feelings don't get expressed, they can get stuck or become more intense.
-Of course, some feelings are considered socially unacceptable and as humans, we have cunningly adapted ourselves to fit the moulds that were set for us at home, school and work.
-We can then maintain these moulds, and start imposing them on ourselves.
-Commonly referred to as defence mechanisms, these keep us feeling safe and secure.
-They can also be a hindrance when it comes to maintaining familiar patterns of behaviour.
-By taking the time to reflect on how you really feel and think about your issues, together we can open up and explore your world of potential.
+Whether positive or negative, strong or weak, they are serving a purpose.
+When feelings don't get expressed, they can get stuck or become unbearably intense or lead to numbness.
+By taking the time to reflect on how you really feel and think about your issues, together we can open up and explore your world of potential and choice.

 Getting In Touch

 I recognise that this can be the hardest thing in the world to do but it is a necessary first step.
-We will be able to talk a bit about what is going on for you and make arrangements to meet for our first session together.
+If you would like to call to talk a bit about what is going on for you, we can make arrangements to meet for our first session together.
 I can send you directions as well as any other relevant information you require.

 Our First Session